ta-forever/downlords-taf-client/readme.linux.txt

-QUICK START
+QUICK START FOR UBUNTU 22.04 LTS

-1. install dependencies
+1. Install dependencies

-   $ sudo apt-get install openjdk-15-jre qt5-default zlib1g
+   $ sudo apt-get install qtbase5-dev zlib1g git git-lfs wine winetricks openjdk-18-jre

+2. Configure 32 bit wine and install directplay

+   $ WINEARCH=win32 winecfg
+   $ winetricks directplay

+3. Check that you can play TA independently of TAF.
+Try different compatibility settings in winecfg if you have to.
+   (see https://www.tauniverse.com/forum/showthread.php?t=46469)
-2. setup wine and check that you can play TA independently of TAF (see https://www.tauniverse.com/forum/showthread.php?t=46469) (the chmod I don't think is required for wine, but TAF requires it)
+   (the chmod I don't think is required for wine, but TAF requires it)